A Tom Morgan Rodsmiths 8′ 6″ 4 Weight Fly Rod – Part Two

 Okay this time around we’re digging deeper.
 My digital scale reports the rod to be 2.75 ounces.
 That’s light.
 Now if the reel seat was cork, I imagine this rod coming in close to 2 ounces.
 A super light 4wt.
 That’s not to say the existing reel seat is anything to turn up your nose at.
 In fact it is a handsome, single uplocking, nickel silver seat with an exotic wood insert and the Tom Morgan Rodsmith seal on the butt cap.
 Quite attractive.

 The grip is a 6.5″ long, half wells, with a nickel silver check at each end.
 Note both checks are octagonal, like the rod tube.
 Here again attention to detail.
 Moving forward we see a hook keep with red windings tipped in gold.
 The rod’s size and line weight are next, carefully written in gold lettering.
+And in the above photo, you see that the female ferrule has a silver check and the same color windings.
 The original owners name appears on the flip side in gold as well.
-And in the above photo, you see that the female ferrule has a check and the same color windings.
+Who I think was a friend of Tom’s and lived nearby.

 There is a single agate stripping guide, followed by snakes guides and a tip top.
 All wraps are perfectly done.
 Yes, more attention to detail.

 Now we come to the “vintage” question I rose in the first post.
-This rod doesn’t have a serial number, but it does have a build date of April 1995.
-Here’s why that is interesting.
-When Tom Morgan sold Winston in 1991, you can be sure the contract had a “noncompete” clause.
+Tom Morgan sold Winston in 1991, and the contract had a “noncompete” clause.
 That’s the way the business world works.
 Consequently Tom was unable at the time to start building rod commercially under his name.
-At some point down the road, however, Winston gave Tom the green light to start Tom Morgan Rodsmiths.
-When was that?
-Ummmm.
-As best I know it was sometime in 1995, making this rod one of the earliest Tom Morgan Rodsmiths made.
-In fact this might be the first one out the door, the first one Tom sold.
-Who can tell?
+Down the road, as Tom’s health declined, however, Winston gave Tom the green light to start Tom Morgan Rodsmiths.
+Now this rod has a build date of April 1995.
+That’s the year Tom Morgan Rodsmiths opened the door.
+Likely making this rod the first one, Tom Morgan Rodsmiths sold.

 In the final post, we’ll take this rod out for a test drive.
 I’m anxious to see how it performs, and I imagine you are too.